cg-tuwien/multistream/doc/Theme.md

 `duration` is the duration of the whole slideshow in `hh:mm:ss`.

 Each element of the `slides` array represents a single slide.
-The `slide` parameter corresponds to a HTML file in the `/templates` directory.
+The `slide` parameter corresponds to a HTML file in the `/slides` directory of the theme.
 `title` is a human-readable title for the slide.
 `duration` the time the slide is displayed in `hh:mm:ss`.